integrations/terraform-provider-github/website/docs/d/repository.html.markdown

 * `allow_auto_merge` - Whether the repository allows auto-merging pull requests.

+* `allow_update_branch` - Whether the repository allows users to be prompted to update their branches if there are new changes available in the base branch..

 * `has_downloads` - Whether the repository has Downloads feature enabled.

 * `default_branch` - The name of the default branch of the repository.